1941 Memphis State Tigers football team

 The 1941 Memphis State Tigers football team was an American football team that represented Memphis State College (now known as the University of Memphis) as a member of the Southern Intercollegiate Athletic Association during the 1941 college football season.
 In their third season under head coach Cecil C. Humphreys, Memphis State compiled a 6–3 record.

+Memphis State was ranked at No. 225 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.